 A process is a plan.
 A UX process gives structure to a project, a framework where everyone understands their roles and responsibilities.
 Lack of process is a sign of an immature organization.
 Without defining what everyone is doing when and without putting stakes in the ground to give some structure to the project, things are sure to go off the rails.
 And that’s not fun for anybody.

 Remember that in order to have a great product experience, users need to love the product.
 It needs to work as intended and meet or exceed their expectations.
-Proper planning and a proven UX process is a sure way to get you to that vision.
-Jumping into a moving car without your gear or an understood plan is a sure way to fail.
+Proper planning and a proven UX process are a sure way to get you to that vision.
+Jumping into a moving car without your gear or an understood plan is sure to fail.